 Few issues evoke such strong opposition as the taking of private land through eminent domain for a public use.
 When it comes to eminent domain, the government is playing in their arena; they do this every day.
 They know what the rules are, they know how the rules affect them and they know how the rules affect property owners.
 If the government is taking your land, make sure that you become informed so that you know what you can and cannot do.
 If you have any additional questions for an Iowa eminent domain attorney, feel free to contact us at 866-339-7242.

 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
-Learn more about eminent domain generally and what you’re entitled to receive, or continue reading through our tabs and pages to learn about the Iowa eminent domain process, your rights as a property owner and hiring an Iowa eminent domain attorney.
+Learn more about eminent domain generally and what you’re entitled to receive, or continue reading through to learn about the Iowa eminent domain process, your rights as a property owner and hiring an Iowa eminent domain attorney.

 Biersdorf & Associates is an Iowa eminent domain law firm with experience handling cases nationwide.
 We only represent property owners, never the condemning authority or government.
 We maintain an extensive practice in Iowa, with clients ranging from Des Moines to Waukon, and south to Fort Madison and many cities in between.
 Regardless of where you are in the state of Iowa, we are the Iowa eminent domain attorney of your choice.